laxmananand/zoqq_depl/docs/api-reference/onboarding.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint creates a new user account with comprehensive business, personal, and document information.</p>
+    <p>This endpoint creates a new user account with comprehensive business, personal, and document information.Create a new ZOQQ account for your users, merchants, subsidiaries, business partners, or clients.
+After providing all the necessary information, you can activate the account by submitting it through the 'Submit Account for Activation' endpoint.</p>

     <h3>Request Headers</h3>